hehenihao/CanPyzer/README.md

 # CanPyzer
-a python tool for analyze can signal with ZLG can device
+a python tool for analyzing can signal with ZLG can device